-I opened a hurtful email at work yesterday from a man I don’t even know.
-He went to some trouble to find me after he saw an image of my high school government class visiting with a local Congressman, a man who, in his opinion, didn’t have the proper responses to the race rioting up north.
+I opened a hurtful email at work yesterday, from a man I don’t even know.
+He went to some trouble to find me after he saw an image of my high school government class visiting with a local Republican Congressman.
+The Congressman was a man who, in this guy’s opinion, didn’t have the proper responses to the race rioting up north.
 He reached out to me to tell me how important it is for me to teach Race (he used a capital R) properly, as if I didn’t know that already.

 This was piggy-backed on a Twitter thread of mine from the night before where some woman I also don’t know criticized my classroom instruction.
-She told me I wasn’t a good teacher (how would she know?) because I hadn’t spent the entire week prior indoctrinating my mostly-white students about the deteriorating civil rights of Black Americans.
-She ascertained all of this simply by looking at one picture of my students I proudly posted on my own Twitter with the harmless hashtag #pacehigh and an @ to our Congressman.
+She told me I wasn’t a good teacher (how could she know this?) because I hadn’t taught the civil rights of Black Americans properly.
+Again…how could she know this?
+She had ascertained her opinions simply by looking at ONE picture of my students I proudly posted on my own Twitter, with the harmless hashtag #pacehigh and an @ to our Congressman.

 Southern.
 White.
 Republican.

-Those first three descriptions of that woman ‘Dawn Quarles’ are mutually exclusive of one another.
-As of late, however, people who have never met me decided that those three terms can be used collectively to sum me up as a racist so they can then judge me and how I perform my job.
+Southern, White, and Republican are mutually exclusive of one another.
+As of late, however, people who have never met me decided that those three terms can be used collectively, strung together, to sum me up as a racist so they can then judge me, and everything I believe, and, more importantly, how well I perform my job as a teacher.
+This is called ‘stereotyping’, and stereotyping others is exactly the behavior these people claim they want to stop.

 I know only tidbits about what’s been happening in Virginia this week, or in Kissimmee, or in Boston.
-We have three American cities in turmoil, and that’s all I really know.
+I know a bit about the details, but I try to stay off the national news.
 Not because I’m ignorant or not in-tune with current events.
 In fact, I teach Government and Politics to gifted high school seniors, so it’s literally my job to know the important details of what has happened recently.
-To be honest, though, it’s good enough that I just know the basics.
 I don’t watch the loops on CNN, FOX or MSNBC, because those three American news channels bait us into hating each other.
 In fact, I avoid them as often as I can.

-Maybe some are using love, but the media doesn’t want me to see that!
+Maybe some are using love and peace and are promoting things I can get behind, but the media doesn’t want me to see that!

-What if I emailed someone and told them they needed to go to church more often?
-What if I posted a comment to an acquaintance suggesting they shouldn’t (or should) spank their children.
+What if I emailed someone and told them, “Hey!
+You need to go to church more often!”
+What if I posted a comment to an acquaintance suggesting they should spank their children more often.
 What if I found a person I’ve never met, on the news, and Tweeted @ them because they intended to allow their children to watch the eclipse without the proper eyewear?
-Would I – should I – track them down and berate them because I feel I have some duty or obligation to set them straight and give them the what-for?
+Would I – should I – track that person down and berate them because I feel I, Dawn Quarles, have some duty or obligation to set them straight and give them the what-for?

 - I will never, ever, ever, ever, ever change my mind after battling someone on the internet, and you won’t either.
 I will never, ever, ever, ever, ever suddenly see things your way because you called me out publicly, and neither will you.